Frequently Asked Questions

 No additional card processing fees will be charged.

-• Grace Psychiatry accepts United Healthcare and Cigna/Evernorth.
-However, if you receive Out of Network (OON) benefits from your insurance coverage, we can offer a receipt with appropriate details for you to request reimbursement from your insurance carrier if applicable.
+Grace Psychiatry accepts United Healthcare.
+However, if you receive Out of Network (OON) benefits from your insurance coverage, we can offer a receipt with appropriate details (superbill) for you to request reimbursement from your insurance carrier.
+Please let us know if you need more details on how to do this.

 Payment is expected in full at the time of your session.